its-anshikapatel/React.js/README.md

 ---

-🧠 55.
+## 🧠 55.
 What is the difference between npm start and npm run build?

 Command	Purpose

-npm start	Runs development server with hot reload, unoptimized code npm run build	Creates a production build with minified, optimized files
+- npm start:	Runs development server with hot reload, unoptimized code
+- npm run build:	Creates a production build with minified, optimized files

 📝 **Real-world example:**
 Develop locally with npm start → Deploy optimized version from build folder using npm run build.

 ---

-🧪 56.
+## 🧪 56.
 Why do we use .env files in React projects?

 👉 **Answer:**

-.env files store environment variables like API keys, URLs, etc.
+- .env files store environment variables like API keys, URLs, etc.

-Variables must start with REACT_APP_ to be used inside React.
+- Variables must start with REACT_APP_ to be used inside React.

 # .env
 REACT_APP_API_URL=https://api.example.com